The Influence of the media

 While large sections of the public do believe the press influences them, research suggests it does not.
 Instead the newspapers tend to reflect the typical political views of their readers rather than leading them.
 The papers may also reinforce existing political attitudes, but there is no strong evidence that they can change them.

-Giving evidence to the Leveson Inquiry into press behaviour in 2012, the Sun’s owner, Rupert Murdoch, admitted that newspapers do not swing votes, they do merely refect readers’ opinion.
+Giving evidence to the Leveson Inquiry into press behaviour in 2012, the Sun’s owner, Rupert Murdoch, admitted that newspapers do not swing votes, they do merely reflect readers’ opinions.
 However, the fact that the Sun has backed the winning party at every election between 1979 and 2015 does raise some questions about its influence.
 Newspaper expert Roy Greenslade believes that the press can and does influence voters, though he accepts that the effect is small and cannot really be proven.
 Tom Felle of City University’s newspaper journalism department disagrees, suggesting that it might have been the case in the past but is decreasingly so.
 Felle also points out that younger voters increasingly rely on social media for their information, so the influence of the press is waning.

 The role of the media has traditionally been to: